-26It should be noted that over the sample period we observe a decline in the C4 measure - hence a rise in fragmentation - in four of the six technology areas: Biotechnology (0.12 to 0.07), Electronics (0.11 to 0.09), Chemicals (0.07 to 0.06), Pharmaceuticals (0.14 to 0.08) and Other Health (from 0.10 to 0.06).
+$^{29}$ It should be noted that over the sample period we observe a decline in the C4 measure - hence a rise in fragmentation - in four of the six technology areas: Biotechnology (0.12 to 0.07), Electronics (0.11 to 0.09), Chemicals (0.07 to 0.06), Pharmaceuticals (0.14 to 0.08) and Other Health (from 0.10 to 0.06).
 In the other two fields - Mechanical and Miscellaneous - fragmentation as we measure it actually declined, so there is no scope for changes in fragmentation to have reduced settlement delay.
 Thus we do not include these two areas in the table.

 tion is associated with a rise in total negotiation time.
-The key factor that makes the difference is the extent to which the number of disputes per assignee increased as patenting rose (ε{nN}).
+The key factor that makes the difference is the extent to which the number of disputes per assignee increased as patenting rose ( $\varepsilon{nN}$ ).
 By contrast, in a regime with CAFC the anti-diffusion effect of fragmentation dominates in all technology areas, reflecting the fact that CAFC substantially reduced the pro-diffusion effect of fragmentation.

-These calculations are no more than suggestive and should not be over-interpreted.
-Still, they do suggest that the anti-commons view of Heller and Eisenberg (2001) may be overly pessimistic, at least for some technology areas.
-Moreover, this analysis has focused on the case of sequential negotiations.
+These calculations are only illustrative and should not be over-interpreted.
+Still, they suggest that the anti-commons view of Heller and Eisenberg (2001) may be too pessimistic, at least for some technology areas.
+Moreover, we emphasize that this analysis has focused on the case of sequential negotiations.
 At the other extreme, when negotiations are conducted simultaneously, total negotiation time is simply $E(t^(n))$ and it immediately follows that fragmentation reduces total negotiation time because it reduces delay per dispute.
-Thus the impact of patent thickets depends crucially on the timing of licensing negotiations, and it would be very helpful to have case study evidence on how negotiations are actually structured in different technology fields.
+Thus the impact of patent thickets depends crucially on the timing of licensing negotiations.

-5 Conclusion
+6 Conclusion

 This paper investigates how fragmentation of patent rights ('patent thickets') and the formation of the Court of Appeal for the Federal Circuit (CAFC) affected the duration of patent disputes, and thus the speed of technology diffusion through licensing.
-We develop a model of patent litigation which predicts that settlement agreements are reached more quickly in the presence of fragmented patent rights and the 'pro-patent bias' associated with CAFC.
+We develop a model of patent litigation which predicts that settlement agreements are reached more quickly in the presence of fragmented patent rights and when there is less uncertainty about court outcomes as was the case after the introduction of the 'pro-patent' CAFC.
 The model helps to reconcile two opposite views of patent thickets in recent economic and legal literature: the pro-diffusion view of Licthman (2006) and the anti-commons view of Heller and Eiseberg (1998) and Shapiro (2001).
-We test the predictions of the model using an extended version of the dataset originally compiled by Lanjouw and Schankerman.
+We test the predictions of the model using a dataset that covers nearly all patent suits in U.S. federal district courts during the period 1975-2000.

 There are two main empirical findings.
 First, patent disputes in U.S. district courts are settled more quickly when infringers require access to fragmented external rights, but this effect is much weaker after the introduction of CAFC.
 Second, the introduction of CAFC is associated with a direct and large reduction on the duration of disputes, which the model attributes to less uncertainty about the outcome if the dispute goes to trial.
-In addition, our preliminary calculations suggest that fragmentation may have reduced total negotiation delay, and thus sped up rather than retarded technology diffusion, in some technology areas.
+In addition, our calculations suggest that fragmentation may have reduced total negotiation delay, and thus sped up rather than retarded technology diffusion, in some technology areas during the period before CAFC.